jewelsofthought/neshama/site/posts/parashot/Tetzaveh.md

 ### In depth

-The word _tetzaveh_, “you shall command,” also means “you shall connect” and “you shall bond.”
+The word _tetzaveh_, "you shall command," also means "you shall connect" and "you shall bond."

 ---